kayzute/snoozestreak/README.md

 ## Project Status

-⚠️ **Note:** This project is not fully finished and was built for our own learning and development.
+⚠️ **Note:** This project is not fully finished and was built for our own learning and development over an 8 week period in our free time.

 Despite that, we successfully presented our solution and **won 1st place** during the presentation to panelists at **The Cigna Group**.